 - 3 cups plant-based milk (See Note)

-- Salt and pepper to taste I added 2 ½ tsp of sea salt and 2 tsp black pepper plus more on top to garnish.
+- Salt and pepper to taste I added 2 ½ teaspoon of sea salt and 2 teaspoon black pepper plus more on top to garnish.

 - In a large pot, cover the potatoes in water and bring to a boil.
 Reduce the heat to simmer and let cook for approximately 15 minutes, or until the potatoes are fork tender.